SUMMER THEATRE WORKSHOPS

 Finalized last day sharing information will be shared in the welcome email, and reminders will be sent home during your student’s workshop week.

-The last day sharing will take place at 2:45pm at FAIR School, Crystal Campus for the following workshops: Imagination Expedition, Pixar Playmakers, and Sleuth Troupe.
+The last day sharing will take place at 2:30pm at FAIR School, Crystal Campus for the following workshops: Star Power, Rock Out: Trolls!

-The last day sharing will take place at 2:45pm at FAIR School, Crystal Campus for the following workshop: Acting Anime.
+The last day sharing will take place at 2:45pm at FAIR School, Crystal Campus for the following workshop: Potions, Charms, and Other Forms of Fantasy, Comedy Troupe, T. Swift Takeover

-The last day sharing will take place from 3:10 – 3:40pm at FAIR School, Crystal Campus for the following workshops: Comedy Styles, Grammy-Winning Game Changers, On Broadway (July 24-28), Play Creation: Good vs. Evil, and T. Swift Takeover.
+The last day sharing will take place from 3:10 – 3:40pm at FAIR School, Crystal Campus for the following workshops: Triple Threat, Playmakers: Genre Challenge

 COVID-19 POLICIES